cykj40/Weather-Dashboard-project/README.md

 Enter the city, the weather and 5 day forecast will appear.
 ```

-click the lightning bolt [⚡](https://cykj40.github.io/Weather-Dashboard-project/) to see the Weather Dashboard in action!
+click the thermometer [🌡](https://cykj40.github.io/Weather-Dashboard-project/) to check the Weather in your city.